GServlet/gservlet-site/content/download/_index.md

 ## Snapshot builds

-You can access snapshot builds from the sonatype snapshot repository by adding the following to your `repositories`:
+You can access snapshot builds from the sonatype snapshot repository by adding the following to your repositories:
 ```xml
 <repository>
 	<id>sonatype-nexus-snapshots</id>